W. Thomas SmithRecently Retired Principal (Years of Service from 1977-2015)

 Recognized by his peers for his achievements, Tom is a Fellow of the American College of Trial Lawyers.
 He was also elected to the American Board of Trial Advocates with the rank of Advocate, and served as president of the Massachusetts Chapter from 2000 to 2001.

-Tom joined SUGARMAN in 1977 and has been a principal of the firm since 1981.
+Tom joined SUGARMAN IN 1977 and was a principal of the firm until his retirement in May 2015.

 J.D., Boston University, 1975